RTP2: History

 On 17 September 1990, RTP 2 was renamed Canal 2, promoted as "a valid and aggressive alternative", then to TV2 on 14 September 1992.
 The decision to rename the channel as TV2 and reface it completely were in response to the launch of SIC on 6 October, with a controversial campaign featuring a woman pregnant of a television set.
 As TV2, the channel's slogan was A Outra TV.

-In 1994, TV2 was forced to focus entirely on minorities, causing major changes to the channel's schedule.
+In an initial phase, TV2 was seen by RTP as "a channel that doesn't enter into a war with nobody, as it lives peacefully with everyone".
+Moreover, it was seen as an attempt to compete against the impending arrival of the new private channels (SIC and TVI).
+In 1994-1995, TV2 was forced to focus entirely on niche content, causing major changes to the channel's schedule.
 High-profile football matches and telenovelas were transferred from TV2 to the more mainstream channel, Canal 1 and the channel's ratings started to vertiginously decrease.
+1996 was the last year where it had a share of over 10%; since then, the channel's share fell considerably year after year.

 On 29 April 1996, the channel's name reverted to RTP2, carrying the same scheduling format as TV2.
 The channel started to relay Euronews in Portuguese at certain times.

 Commercial advertising was now prohibited towards the new millennium.
 In December 2000, RTP started allowing sponsors on the channel again, under the claim that sponsorship agreements did not count as advertising.
 Rumors began circulating in January 2001 regarding the potential conversion of RTP2 to an all-news channel, as well as having content geared towards education, science and technology.
 For this end, RTP would build a special studio for this purpose.

 On 5 December 2003, the channel renamed once again, becoming 2:, pronounced a dois (the two).
 As a result, the channel was now forced to focus on children's programming, cultural interests and the civil society.

 In March 2007, it was announced that the name RTP2 would return, effective 19 March.
 On May 31, 2007, the eve of Children's Day, the channel aired the Danish-Canadian 17-minute film So That's How (Então é Assim) about sexual education, which was accompanied by a debate.
 The film was repeated the following evening after the evening Zig Zag block, at 8:30pm.
 Parents would decide or not if their children should watch the film.